 The impressive and long North face of Sugarloaf attracts climbers like no other formation in the Organs.
-This route makes the most of the long continuous North face, climbing anywhere from 9-13 pitches to reach the summit (depending on how well you run-out your rope, and whether you know where the good belays are).
-Trying to describe each pitch in details not really in the spirit of the climb, as there are as many variations as pitches on this climb.
-Some key landmarks to keep you on route though are key, as getting off-route on these hard-to-protect slabs can spell some bad situations.
+This route makes the most of the long continuous North face, climbing anywhere from 9 do 11 pitches to reach the summit.
+Trying to describe each pitch in details not really in the spirit of the climb, as there are as many variations as pitches.
+At the same time getting off-route on these hard-to-protect slabs can spell some bad situations.
+After much soul searching, I decided to include a detailed description, but if you are into adventure climbing, there is an ocean of granite for you to explore.

-A small alpine rack consisting of wires and a few cams (.5-2")is all that is really needed.
-Small wires especially useful for finding that tiny placement in seams.
-A few more pieces won't hurt, but on many of the pitches you won't be placing much pro anyways.
-Expect 40'-60' run-outs, or more if you get off-route.
-Long runners and smart rope-management are a must.
+A small alpine rack consisting of wires and a few cams (.5-2") is all that is really needed.
+A few more pieces won't hurt, but on many of the pitches you won't be placing much pro anyway.
+Expect 40 to 60-foot run-outs, or more if you get off-route.
+Long runners and smart rope management are a must.

 |By ben bryan|